 Here is the Ketchikan City Bus Schedule where you can see the times the departure times for the bus.
 The City Bus Drivers are amazing!
 Tell them your plan to make sure there are no schedule changes.

-I hope you enjoy our Ketchikan Alaska hiking trails as much as we do!
+I hope you enjoy the Ketchikan Alaska hiking trails as much as I do!